PMU Overlay Config Object

 Introduction

-Kria Starter Kits pre-built firmware and software uses a hierarchical boot process in order to support SOM and its multiple possible carrier cards.
-This concept of incremental HW configuration is used to have a common “SOM only” base configuration which is then extended after the carrier card (CC) hardware is identified.
-After CC identification the CC specific peripherals are enabled inclusive of the MPSoC MIO based peripherals.
-The FSBL loads the “SOM only” PMU configuration object after which the Kria Starter Kit boot FW then dynamically loads a “PMU object overlay” that extends the system configuration having PMU enable the corresponding subsystems and physical pin mappings.
-In Kria Starter Kits the CC identification and PMU configuration object overlay APIs are exercised as part of U-Boot.
+Kria Starter Kits pre-built firmware and software uses a hierarchical boot process to support SOM and its multiple possible carrier cards.
+This concept of incremental hardware configuration is used to have a common “SOM only” base configuration which is then extended after the carrier card (CC) hardware is identified.
+After CC identification, the CC specific peripherals are enabled inclusive of the MPSoC MIO based peripherals.
+The FSBL loads the “SOM only” PMU configuration object after which the Kria Starter Kit boot firmware then dynamically loads a “PMU object overlay” that extends the system configuration having the PMU enable the corresponding subsystems and physical pin mappings.
+In Kria Starter Kits, the CC identification and PMU configuration object overlay APIs are exercised as part of U-Boot.

 Reference Overlay Config Object

-As an example, the overlay config object for KV260 and KR260 on top of “base SOM” configuration were created according to the table below.
-The top half of the table contains MIO definition for the base SOM and a set of shared MIO configurations for all AMD Kria carrier cards.
+As an example, the overlay config object for KV260 and KR260 on top of “base SOM” configuration were created according to the following table.
+The top half of the table contains the MIO definition for the base SOM and a set of shared MIO configurations for all AMD Kria carrier cards.
 The bottom half of the table defines MIO that are different between KV260 and KR260 and are enabled via a PMU overlay configuration API.

 Interface Name Interface Type Device Location KV260 KR260